Question: I haven’t had my period in 2 months; Am I Pregnant?

 Did you recently terminate an unwanted pregnancy?

 After an abortion, your body needs some time to adjust, so do your hormones.
-Most women will have period return within 4 to 8 weeks after an abortion.
+Most women will have period return within 4 to 8 weeks after an abortion, and Planned Parenthood gives a similar timeframe.
+Medical News Today+1

 However, absent period after an abortion may be signs of a complication.
-Asherman syndrome occurs if surgical termination through D & C resulted to fibrosis and adhesions.
-This may cause light periods or no period at all.
+Rarely, a surgical termination through D & C can lead to scar tissue inside the uterus (intrauterine adhesions).
+This is called Asherman syndrome and may cause light periods or no period at all.
+Cleveland Clinic+

 7. Polycystic Ovarian Syndrome (PCOS)